 Make some fresh ricotta cheese and then add it to some fluffy pancakes, and you’ll have a delicious new take on a classic: Ricotta Pancakes From Scratch

 Phew.
 What a crazy couple of weeks it’s been around here.
 Not only did I get the flu and was out of commission for a solid 5 days, we’re in the middle of a whirlwind move!
 We found a new lovely little house to rent (as we continue to prepare ourselves to become homeowners) the night it went up online, met the owner and put a deposit down the next day, and we’re set to get keys on the 15th.
 I repeat, phew (that’s the Portland rental market for ya).
 So, with all of that going on, I’m finally getting to sharing these beauties I made awhile back with some of our fresh, homemade ricotta cheese: Ricotta Pancakes From Scratch.

-Ricotta pancakes, like the Lemon Ricotta Cookies that I also made with the fresh ricotta, have been on my list to make for a long time (um cheese in a pancake?
+Ricotta Pancakes From Scratch, like the Lemon Ricotta Cookies that I also made with the fresh ricotta, have been on my list to make for a long time (um cheese in a pancake?
 Duh), but usually when I’ve been in the rare mood for pancakes, we haven’t had any ricotta in the house (rare ‘sober’ mood, I should say, since I always want pancakes when I’ve had a few drinks, and luckily my husband takes that as the sign that it’s time to take us home and for me to drink lots of water…) At home, we rarely make pancakes, but when we do, it’s usually our go to Banana Pancakes because the one thing you can be certain you’ll always find in our house: bananas.